 Turbo is the most important framework in Hotwire.
 It uses multiple techniques to provide a SPA-like experience, while still keeping the simplicity of traditional web applications, i.e. sending HTML over the wire.

 - Turbo Drive accelerates links and form submissions.
 It listens for link clicks or form submissions, performs them in the background, and updates the page without a full reload.
 Learn how Turbo Drive works.

 - Turbo Frames divides pages into independent contexts called frames (not iframes).
 Turbo captures link clicks and form submissions inside a frame, automatically updating the frame contents after receiving a response.
 Learn how Turbo Frames work.

 - Turbo Streams delivers page changes over WebSocket, SSE, or in response to form submissions using just HTML and a set of CRUD-like actions.

 If all these different frameworks and techniques are already sounding confusing, don’t worry.
 You won’t be using all of them equally, all the time.
 Here’s a diagram that might help you understand how it all fits together.

-We will learn about all these techniques in future posts (as I learn them myself 😅 ).
-For now, I hope this brief introduction helped you get a big-picture overview of Hotwire and understand how different parts of it fit together to provide a cohesive solution for the front-end ecosystem.
+I hope this brief introduction helped you get a big-picture overview of Hotwire and understand how different parts of it fit together to provide a cohesive solution for the front-end ecosystem.